“A genome is an organism’s entire single set of DNA which have all the information needed for an organism to grow”.

 Cis and trans acting elements of the genome:

 Cis-Acting elements are the type of non-coding DNA sequences that regulates the level of gene expression.
 Remember, the cis-acting elements are actually the non-coding sequences.

-On the other side, the trans-acting elements are the proteins, enzymes and transcriptional factor, act on the cis-elements that actually encoded by some other genes that helps to control gene expression.
+On the other side, the trans-acting elements are the proteins, enzymes and transcriptional factors, act on the cis-elements that actually encoded by some other genes that help to control gene expression.

 Thus the trans-acting elements can work on different cis-acting elements of a different or single gene.